Dor Daim: Mitnaggedim and followers of the Vilna Gaon

 In his Nefesh HaHayyim, Chaim of Volozhin, founder of the Litvish Yeshiva movement and main theorist of Mitnaggedism, responds to the theology of Schneur Zalman's Tanya based on different interpretation of the same Kabbalistic sources.
 Their difference revolves around alternate identifications between Divine Immanence/Transcendence and Divine Monism/Pluralism.
 For Hayyim Volozhin and Mitnaggedic-Litvish Judaism: Man relates to transcendent Theism intellectually through Talmud and Halacha, rather than to immanent Panentheism through Hasidic devekut.
 Kabbalah is reserved for the elite, rather than popularised in Hasidism.
 Elite Mitnaggedic prayer uses Kabbalistic worldview to relate to the ultimate non-existence of Creation from the Divine perspective.
 For the mainstream, spirituality is through Talmudic study and Halachic worldview for its own sake.

-Regarding Jewish Law, those of the Vilna Gaon's successors who were associated with the Volozhin yeshiva, such as the Brisker group and in particular Rabbi Chaim Soloveitchik, had a very high regard for the Mishneh Torah and held it as the best tool for the theoretical understanding of the Talmud and of Jewish law generally.
+Regarding Halacha, those of the Vilna Gaon's successors who were associated with the Volozhin yeshiva, such as the Brisker group and in particular Chaim Soloveitchik, had a very high regard for the Mishneh Torah and held it as the best tool for the theoretical understanding of the Talmud and of Jewish law generally.
 When however it came to practical legal rulings, an activity of which they steered clear when possible, they adhered to the normative Ashkenazi version of Halakha, as set out in the Shulchan Aruch and the glosses of Moses Isserles.

 There are various groups in Israel today which claim to follow the Vilna Gaon.
 These may be found in places as diverse as the Neturei Karta and the fringes of Religious Zionism, the latter group being represented by the Aderet Eliyahu yeshiva.
 Their intellectualist orientation has some similarities to that of the Dor Daim, though also venerating Kabbalah.

-Some thinkers of a Modern Orthodox mitnagged cast of thought, however, such as Yeshayahu Leibowitz, reject Zoharic Kabbalah and praise the work of Rabbi Yiḥyah Qafiḥ.
+Some Modern Orthodox misnagdim such as Yeshayahu Leibowitz reject Zoharic Kabbalah and praise the work of Yiḥyah Qafiḥ.